brine/kaijudo-octgn/README.md

 8. You should see all of your changes/edits show up as 'uncommitted changes'.
 If everything looks good, enter a ``commit message`` and an (optional) ``extended description`` in the yellow box, then click ``COMMIT``
+9. Click the blue ``sync`` button on the top of the window to upload your changes to the github server.
-9. Your commit will be added to the main repository as a ``pull request`` which will get approved or denied by the game developers.
+10. Your commit will be added to the main repository as a ``pull request`` which will get approved or denied by the game developers.